 No regulations set out the policies for giving effect to Part V of the OLA.

-The third principle is the government's commitment to provide equal opportunities for employment and advancement in federal institutions to both English‑speaking and French‑speaking Canadians.
+The third principle is the government’s commitment to provide equal opportunities for employment and advancement in federal institutions to both English- and French-speaking Canadians.
 This commitment is set out in Part VI of the OLA.
 The public service must reflect the presence of both the anglophone and francophone communities in the population as a whole.
 The public service employment rates for the two language groups vary with the mandate of the institution, the public served, the location of the offices and the categories of employment.
 According to the principle set out in section 39 of the OLA, federal institutions may not favour the employment of members of one language group over the other and must apply the merit principle when making staffing decisions.

 No regulations set out the policies for giving effect to Part VI of the OLA.

-The President of the Treasury Board applies and oversees the implementation of parts IV, V and VI of the OLA.
-The President reports annually to Parliament on the performance of federal institutions in official languages matters.21 In 2023, the President's responsibilities were reinforced and expanded.
+The President of the Treasury Board applies and oversees the implementation of Parts IV, V and VI of the OLA.
+The President reports annually to Parliament on the performance of federal institutions in official languages matters.22 In 2023, the President’s responsibilities were reinforced and expanded.
 In addition to the power to ensure compliance with official languages requirements in the federal public service, the President is now responsible for establishing policies relating to the implementation of positive measures and agreements with the provincial and territorial governments (Part VII of the OLA).
-The President is also tasked with exercising leadership in implementing and coordinating the OLA and must assist the Minister of Canadian Heritage in carrying out the latter's duties.
+The President is also tasked with exercising leadership in implementing and coordinating the OLA and must assist the Minister of Canadian Heritage in carrying out the latter’s duties.

 Over the years, the federal government has adopted a variety of policies and guidelines to apply the three principles set out in the OLA.
-The current official languages policy suite came into effect on 19 November 2012.22 The review led to the adoption of the Policy on Official Languages and three directives to help the institutions concerned implement this policy:
+The current official languages policy suite came into effect on November 2012.23 The review led to the adoption of the Policy on Official Languages and three directives to help the institutions concerned implement this policy:

-All federal institutions are subject to the policy and its three directives, with the exception of the Senate, the House of Commons, the Library of Parliament, the Office of the Senate Ethics Officer, the Office of the Conflict of Interest and Ethics Commissioner, the Parliamentary Protective Service and the Office of the Parliamentary Budget Officer.23
+All federal institutions are subject to the policy and its three directives, with the exception of the Senate, the House of Commons, the Library of Parliament, the Office of the Senate Ethics Officer, the Office of the Conflict of Interest and Ethics Commissioner, the Parliamentary Protective Service and the Office of the Parliamentary Budget Officer.
+24

 For federal institutions, compliance with official languages requirements in the public service is assessed in various ways, including through the following: